 - French ER verbs in the present tense

 - French parts of speech – nouns, verbs, adjectives, personal pronouns

 - writing sentences in French

-This is always a favorite!
-I’ve never taught a group of kids who didn’t love bingo, and for those days when you just want to have some fun, this one is always a hit!
+This is one of my favorite French summer teaching resources because I’ve never taught a group of kids who didn’t love bingo.
+For those days when you just want to have some fun, this one is always a hit!

 Let students play along with the included vocabulary page for practice or without supports to review the words with a little more challenge.